moja-global/moja_global_docs/docs/GCBMDevelopmentSetup/windows_installation.rst

 -------------
 The prerequisites are:

-The prerequisites are:
-* Python 3.7
+* Python 3.7.
-* Microsoft Access Database Driver
+* Microsoft Access Database Driver.
-* Visual C++ Redistributable Packages
+* Visual C++ Redistributable Packages.

-You can view the details of the prerequisites `here. <https://docs.moja.global/en/master/GCBMDevelopmentSetup/prerequisites.html>`_
+Please set up the prerequisites by following the guide `here. <https://docs.moja.global/en/master/GCBMDevelopmentSetup/prerequisites.html>`_

 Now that you have all the necessary prerequisites, you can proceed with the Installation.